newrelic-experimental/innovate-atl/presentation/presentation.md

 - **User Experience (20%):** How intuitive and user-friendly is the solution?

 ---
 **Intro: Relevance**

+Names of team members

+Shout out to Stable Kernel!

+---

+**Relevance**

 The panalist from the city government expressed a common challenge of communicating informatinon to the people of Atlanta.